 Every rule must always provide an answer for any structure that a player could possibly build.
 That's why we use this standard structure: "The structure must contain X." Using this standard structure goes a long way toward avoiding ambiguity.
 Sometimes ambiguity will still sneak in through a misunderstanding about the definition of a term.
-For example, perhaps the Moderator is considering only pieces with their openings facing downward to be "upright," but one of the players is considering even upside-down pieces to be "upright."
 For this reason we recommend using common terminology and their definitions as much as possible.
+See page 5 for our definitions of standard terminology.